Marine Navigation

 The benefits of autonomous and uncrewed water vehicles are vast.
 Autonomous vehicles require no equipment for human operators, which allows them to be incredibly compact and designed specifically for the intended tasks.
 Smaller, lighter equipment with reduced complexity is easier to manufacture, uses fewer resources and is more affordable to operate and maintain.

-Autonomous and semi-autonomous vehicles are not only reducing capital expenditure in maritime services but revolutionising it.
-For instance, future robotic vehicles in the offshore field that can autonomously make informed AI-based decisions.
+Autonomous and semi-autonomous vehicles are not only reducing capital expenditure in maritime services but revolutionizing it.
+For instance, future robotic vehicles in the offshore field that can autonomously make informed decisions.
 The effects are noticeable drops in carbon emissions, significant improvements in efficiency, and reduced time-to-mission.
 These heavily reduce costs for crew, vessels and ancillaries, and provide the ability to more frequently carry out survey and data acquisition missions.